-Despite the high-level of abstraction, the performance results show good speed-ups on 8 cores for all systems: 5.45 for GpH, 6.50 for Par monad, and 3.62 for Eden, all using the Barnes-Hut algorithm.
+Despite the high-level of abstraction, the performance results show good speedups for all systems: 5.45 for GpH, 6.50 for ParMonad, and 3.62 for Eden, always using the Barnes-Hut algorithm.
 Most notably, these results were achieved changing only a few lines of code.
-Introducing top-level data-parallelism changes only one line of the original code.
-Further optimisation code, e.g. for chunking, adds less than a dozen lines of auxiliary functions.
+Introducing top-level dataparallelism changes only one line of the original code.
+Introducing the chunking optimisation adds less than a dozen lines of auxiliary functions, and modifies this one line code change.